BiaoBee/RepoBrowser/README.md

 ## Usage

+1. **Explore:**
-1. **Explore:** Launch the app to see trending repositories or use the search bar to find specific repositories.
+   - Launch the app to view repositories.
+   - Tap the filter icon (top left) to apply filters.
+   - Tap the reload button (top right) to refresh repositories with the current filters.
+   - Scroll to the bottom for infinite scroll; the next page loads automatically.
+   - If infinite scroll fails, tap `Load More` to manually fetch more results.
+   - Any errors will be shown at the top of the screen.
+2. **Repository Details:**
-2. **View Details:** Tap on any repository to see more information, including the owner’s avatar and repository stats.
+   - Tap any repository to view more details.
-3. **Bookmark:** Tap the bookmark icon to save repositories you want to revisit.
+   - Tap the bookmark icon to save repositories you want to revisit.
+3. **Bookmarks Tab:**
-4. **Bookmarks Tab:** Access your saved repositories from the Bookmarks tab.
+   - Access your saved repositories from the Bookmarks tab.
+   - Remove bookmarks by tapping the `Unbookmark` button.

 ## Contributing